LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 `mutate()` will avoid editing the color of every instance of the drawable, it's needed because in this case we're using the same one three times.

+This extension is useful because there's no easy way to change the drawables' colors in the layer list.

 ### Add the progress bar to the Layout